-En route to the waiting room, where I was to disrobe and re-robe, remove my underarm deodorant and wait to be pressed, squeezed and radiated, the technician leaned against the door and glanced at my paper.
-She backed the door open, pointed me inside and asked:
+En route to the waiting room, where I was to disrobe and re-robe, remove my underarm deodorant and wait to be pressed, squeezed and radiated, the technician leaned against the door and glanced at my papers, twice.
+She backed the door open, pointed me inside and wryly asked:

 “So, you didn’t have kids?”

 “Nope,” I replied, before the shock and indignation of being asked such a question set in.
 Then my mind created a few better responses:

 2. “Oh, did I accidentally forget to take my pariah mask off from Halloween?”

 3. “Whoops, I forgot, I totally have kids!
 But accidentally checked ‘no’ on all those related questions. ”

 On my way to get my underutilized boobies smooshed, no less.

 The nurse’s inquiry hit a theoretical nerve as well as a private one.
 Who knows why she asked that question, not to mention the somewhat snooty tone, but as I sat in a frumpy robe waiting, I thought about difference.
 My choice not to have children is different from the norm.
 The human tendency, I’m sure you’ve noticed, is to be threatened by difference, to cast it out, and to gravitate towards sameness.
 Perhaps this had some tribal value years ago, when it alerted humans to potential invasion, but it has no place in today’s world in which you cannot lead or love effectively without honoring difference.